tomjoht/tomjoht.github.io/_docs/using_an_api_like_a_developer/likeadeveloper.md

 ---
-title: Using an API like a developer
+title: "Chapter II: Using an API like a developer"
 permalink: learnapidoc/likeadeveloper.html
 sidebar: docapis
 path1: learnapidoc/likeadeveloper.html